omicsEye/seqSight/README.md

 then run the following command

 ```
-$ pip3 install deepStrain
+$ pip3 install seqSight
 ```

-* You can replace `pip3` by `pip` if you have only Python 3 installed on your computer. `pip3` specifies to install `deepStrain` for Python 3.
+* You can replace `pip3` by `pip` if you have only Python 3 installed on your computer. `pip3` specifies to install `seqSight` for Python 3.

 ------------------------------------------------------------------------------------------------------------------------------

-# Getting Started with deepStrain #
+# Getting Started with seqSight #

-## Test deepStrain ##
+## Test seqSight ##

-To test if deepStrain is installed correctly, you may run the following command in the terminal:
+To test if seqSight is installed correctly, you may run the following command in the terminal:

 ```
 #!cmd

-deepStrain -h
+seqSight -h

 ```
-Which yields deepStrain command line options.
+Which yields seqSight command line options.

 ## Options ##

 ```
-$ deepStrain -h
+$ seqSight -h
-usage: deepStrain [-h] [--version] [-i INPUT] -o OUTPUT
+usage: seqSight [-h] [--version] [-i INPUT] -o OUTPUT

 optional arguments:
   -h, --help            show this help message and exit